GetDKAN/GetDKAN.com/pantheon.md

 DKAN updates are sent right to your development site.
 You test them safely with no risk.
 Updates can be merged without coding or using a command line (after initial setup).

+This image shows the Pantheon dashboard where new updates are applied:
 ![dkan-update](https://cloud.githubusercontent.com/assets/512243/23308560/96fda7da-fa79-11e6-9c75-10a1df088f76.PNG)

 ### 2. No-coding or Devops necessary